fuzzyjazzy/OneBitAudio/wsd_file_format_ver1_1unofficial_0_1.md

 Reserved for textual data.
 This reserved field denoted by Reserved<sup>*2</sup> shall be filled up eith space character '20h'.
 Future specofocations (Ver.2.0 or later) may define another textual data area after this
 field.

-### 2.3 Stream Data エリアEach channel 1-bit coded data (audio sample data) is aligned in a byte from MSB to LSB.
+### 2.5 Stream Data areaEach channel 1-bit coded data (audio sample data) is aligned in a byte from MSB to LSB.
 And channel sequences of 8-bit aligned unit are interleaved to form the Stream Data.

 One cycle of channel-interleave consists of channels specified in Ch_Asn.
 The order of channel assignmnt look up is from MSB of RBP48 to LSB pf RBP51.